farahriz/makethesky/README.md

 2. Concept of roles and proper authorisation

    * Users can only edit and delete their own scarves.
-   * (Pending) There are two kinds of users: superadmins and users.
+   * There are two kinds of users: superadmins and users.
 Superadmins have the power to edit and delete everyone's scarves.
-Normal users are limited to thier own scarves.
+Normal users are limited to thier own scarves.*

 3. Search functionality

-   * (Pending) Search functionality is implemented using the [pg_search](https://github.com/Casecommons/pg_search) gem.
+   * Users can search through scarves.
+This is implemented through a custom scope.
-   * (Pending) Users can search through scarves.
+   * *(Pending) Search functionality is implemented using the [pg_search](https://github.com/Casecommons/pg_search) gem.*
-   * (Pending) There is an autocomplete on the 'City' input of creating a new scarf, that allows the user to type in a city and get suggestions based on cities already in the database.
+   * *(Pending) There is an autocomplete on the 'City' input of creating a new scarf, that allows the user to type in a city and get suggestions based on cities already in the database.*

 4. API integration